dGreatNoob/micro-analytics/README.md

-# My startup Saas idea born from a long series of homesickness, boredome and the strong desire to be rich lmao
+# My startup Saas idea born from a long series of homesickness, boredome and the strong desire to be rich lmao.

+# this project's been on hold for 2 weeks bc of work deadlines. will get back to this soon!

 **Privacy-First Website Analytics Platform**